olinjs/olinjs/classes/class4/README.md

 This means that if that form raises a "submit" event then the callback function will be run with the event object as a parameter.
   * The first thing we do in the callback is `event.preventDefault();`.
   This line stops the default action of the event from being triggered.
-  In this case, this is what stops a the browser from sending the request and loading a new page.
+  In this case, this is what stops the browser from sending the request and loading a new page.
   * Using some jQuery DOM searching we get the values of the "name" text input and the "mood" radio button.
-  * We then initiate an AJAX request using the GET method. jQuery similarly has a `$.post()` function for POST.
+  * We then initiate an AJAX request using the GET method with `$.get()`. jQuery similarly has a `$.post()` function for POST.
   We pass the two parameters into the GET request which are internally packaged into the same query string we've seen before.
   * Lastly, we specify what should happen if the request is successful or if it returns with an error.
   The `$.get()` function returns a jQuery XHR object ('jqXHR') which implements a Promise interface.